GrinonBarrett/Taksidos/Core Rules/0=Basics/3=Skills.md

 **• Wrestling**: The ability to manipulate another’s body using your own.

 **• Zoology**: A knowledge of creatures and their habitats.
-Also functions as a medicine skill for creatures of the associated type.
+Also functions as a medicine skill for creatures of the associated type (playable species or otheerwise).
 This is actually a group of skills.
 There is one skill for each creature type except humanoids.